 6. Formulation of industry and trade policy of the government:

-The government earns income from various sources, and that income is spent in various sectors of state administration.
+The government earns income from various sources and spends that income in various sectors of state administration.

-Thus, the government has to analyze various government and non-government organizations’ financial statements in formulating import policy, export policy, industrial policy, trade policy, tax, and revenue policy.
+Thus, the government analyzes various government and non-government organizations’ financial statements in formulating import policy, export policy, industrial policy, trade policy, tax, and revenue policy.